Skip to Content

 It's the RV toilet paper that is causing the issues.

 RV toilet paper branded as such gets a bad reputation.
-It's expensive by comparison to household toilet paper and, frankly, a lot softer and more comfortable and convenient to use.
+It's expensive in comparison to household toilet paper, and frankly, household toilet paper is a lot softer and more convenient to use.

 So do you really need to buy toilet paper specifically made for RV use?